KathiSa/climateindoorsimulation/ProgramStart.md

 ![Figg.
 1](images/ProgramStartFB5.PNG)

-Backend is started.
+Your backend has been started.
 Now you can use the backend, for example to work with Jupyter Notebooks.

 Step 4 (optional): Start frontend